 As I previously indicated in respect to cancer treatment, the intention of naturopathic medicine is not to replace conventional medicine but rather to offer treatments to complement it.
 However, there are situations in which it may be appropriate to use naturopathic medicine by itself for treating cancer.
 Examples of such situations include:

 Naturopathic doctors are the only healthcare professionals in Puerto Rico who have a doctorate in naturopathic medicine which is recognized by Puerto Rico’s Department of Health and by the U. S. Department of Education.
-They are also the only healthcare professionals in Puerto Rico who have a doctorate in naturopathic medicine which is legally recognized in Alaska, Arizona, California, Colorado, Connecticut, North Dakota, Hawaii, Idaho, the Virgin Islands, Kansas, Maine, Minnesota, Montana, New Hampshire, Oregon, Utah, Vermont, Washington, Washington D.C and 5 Canadian provinces.
+They are also the only healthcare professionals in Puerto Rico who have a doctorate in naturopathic medicine which is legally recognized in Alaska, Arizona, California, Colorado, Connecticut, North Dakota, Hawaii, Idaho, the Virgin Islands, Kansas, Maine, Maryland, Minnesota, Montana, New Hampshire, Oregon, Utah, Vermont, Washington, Washington D.C and 5 Canadian provinces.
 Finally, they are the only health care professionals who have demonstrated their knowledge in naturopathic medicine by taking and passing 2 national board exams that cover the United States, its territories and Canada.
 No other healthcare professional in Puerto Rico has credentials in natural medicine comparable to those of naturopathic doctors.
 Once again, it is important to note that a naturopathic doctor (ND) and a naturopath (NL or “naturópata licenciado”) are very different, and that in both Puerto Rico and the United States, only naturopathic doctors (ND) can legally practice naturopathic medicine.

 The first visit lasts 2 hours.
 Its purpose is make an evaluation of the case and design a preliminary treatment plan.
 The medical and personal history of the patient is reviewed.
 In regard to the medical history, items such as the following are reviewed: evaluation by oncologist; available results of conventional studies (such as laboratory results, CT scan results, PET scan results, etc.); the conventional treatments the patient is currently receiving (incl. chemotherapy and radiotherapy); any additional health condition and any corresponding treatments being received (especially the use conventional medications, if any).
 In regard to the patient’s personal history, I review diet, mental state, stress, sleep, exercise and toxic exposures, among others.
 I also review all natural supplements being used (if any), making sure that they are appropriate for the patient’s health conditions and that they don’t interfere with conventional medications or therapies being used (including chemotherapy and radiotherapy).